phatpham9/dev-env/README.md

 ./docker/run.sh --stop
 ```

-<u>Note</u>: Some directories will be created automatically in this root dir on the first time you start it.
+Some directories will be created automatically in upper one level outside this dir on the first time you start it.
 Those are persistant storages for your services.